CryptoPascal31/pact-util-lib/README.md

 * ```(defun shuffle (in:list)```: Shuffles the list *in*
 * ```(defun gen-uuid-rfc-4122-v4:string ()``` : Generate an UUID (Universal Unique ID) according to RFC 4122 v4

+### util-zk.pact
+Deployed as ```free.util-zk```

+Contains functions to handle ZK proofs.
+Currently this module only support Groth16 verification scheme.

 ## Tests
 Unit tests can be found in pact/test_repl.